COS301-SE-2024/The-Republic/documentation/specifications/ArchitecturalSpecification.md

 ## User-Centric Design:

-As the platform targets the general public, including individuals from diverse backgrounds and demographics, addressing their requirements is paramount.
+As the platform targets the general public, including individuals from diverse backgrounds and demographics, addressing their requirements is important.
 Key considerations include:

 - **Intuitive User Experience:** Prioritizing usability ensures that the platform is easy to navigate and interact with, regardless of the user's technical proficiency or ability.
 This aligns with the quality requirement of delivering a user-friendly experience that encourages widespread adoption.
 - **Accurate and Relevant Information:** By emphasizing reliability and performance, the platform can provide citizens with accurate and up-to-date visualizations and insights into governmental service delivery.
 This transparency and information accuracy foster trust and enable informed decision-making.